Get instant quote

 What is surface modeling?

-Surface modeling is usually used for more aesthetic features of a product.
-It is much easier to create more organic and free-form geometry using this type of CAD software.
-Many of the constraints found in solid modeling are not an issue with surface modeling, however, this comes at a cost of sometimes being less accurate.
+Surface modelling is typically used for the more aesthetic features of a product.
+This type of CAD software makes it far easier to create organic and free-form geometry.
+Many of the constraints found in solid modelling do not apply to surface modelling; however, this can sometimes come at the cost of reduced accuracy.

 Surface modeling a freeform shape